-There are many causes of vaginal bleeding not related to menstrual cycles, such as an infection, menopause, vaginal injuries, and changes in hormone levels.
+There are many causes of vaginal bleeding not related to your periods, such as an infection, menopause, vaginal injuries, and changes in hormone levels.

 - an infection

 - a vaginal injury

 - menopause or perimenopause

 - some medical conditions like coeliac disease, liver or kidney disease

 If you are still concerned about your vaginal bleeding, use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.